Providence County assistance programs.

 Salvation Army, The - Providence Corps, which can be reached at (401) 831-1119, is responsible for a variety of social service and assistance programs.
 Some of the services they provide include heating and utility bill assistance, Basic needs, Thanksgiving, Child care expenses, Christian ministry, Church, Christmas meals and gifts, and more.
 Salvation Army services are focused on low income Providence families faced with an unexpected emergency, with priority for seniors, children, and the unemployed.
 More information.

 If you need help with rent expenses, or low income housing, then a number of programs, charities, and organizations may be able to help.
+They may also shelter or utility or security deposit assistance.
 Read more on Providence rental assistance.

 Churches in Providence can also help the low income and poor.
 Many partner with organizations such as Catholic Charities, St. Vincent and/or the Salvation Army.
 They help by providing food, emergency energy bill assistance, shelter, and other support to the needy.
 Read more.